Jake Butt

-Jonathan Duane "Jake" Butt (born July 11, 1995) is a former American football tight end and current football analyst for the Big Ten Network.
-He played college football at Michigan.
-As a junior, he won the Ozzie Newsome Award.
-He was selected as a first-team All-American and was named Kwalick–Clark Tight End of the Year in both 2015 and 2016.
-He won the John Mackey Award given to the top tight end in college football and the Senior CLASS Award in 2016.
-He was drafted by the Denver Broncos in the fifth round of the 2017 NFL Draft.
+Jonathan Duane "Jake" Butt (born July 11, 1995) is an American former professional football player who was a tight end for the Denver Broncos of the National Football League (NFL).
+He played college football at the University of Michigan.
+He was selected as a two-time All-American and was a two-time Big Ten Tight End of the Year.
+Also winning the Ozzie Newsome Award, John Mackey Award and the Senior CLASS Award.
+He was selected by the Denver Broncos in the fifth round of the 2017 NFL draft.

-In 2022, he began a new career in broadcasting working for the Big Ten Network with his inaugural game on September 10 between his alma mater Michigan versus Hawaii.
+In 2022 he began a new career in broadcasting, working for the Big Ten Network as an analyst.
+His inaugural game was on September 10, 2022, his alma mater Michigan versus Hawaii.

-High school career
+Early life

 Butt was born in 1995 and raised in Pickerington, Ohio, attending Pickerington High School North.
 Butt caught 96 passes for 1,361 yards with 20 touchdowns and posted 142 tackles and 20.5 sacks during his high school career.
-He hauled in 68 receptions for 907 yards with 12 touchdowns as a senior and received AP Division I All-Ohio first-team recognition.
+He hauled in 68 receptions for 907 yards with 12 touchdowns as a senior and received Associated Press Division I All-Ohio first-team recognition.
 Butt attended but did not participate in the Army All-America Game due to injury.

-Recruiting

 Recruiting service Rivals.com rated Butt as a four-star recruit in the 2013 class.
 On February 19, 2013, Butt announced through Twitter his commitment to the Michigan Wolverines.